openconfig/featureprofiles/feature/platform/transceiver/tests/zr_pm_test/README.md

     stream any invalid string values like "nil" or "-inf" until valid values are available for streaming.

-*   Q-value, eSNR and pre-Fec BER must always be of type decimal64.When link interfaces are in down state 0.0 must be reported as a valid default value.
+*   Q-value, eSNR and pre-Fec BER must always be of type decimal64.
+When link interfaces are in down state 0.0 must be reported as a valid default value.
     *   Typical expected value range for eSNR is 13.5 to 18 dB +/-0.1 dB.
-*   Typical expected value for Pre-FEC BER should be less than 1.2E-2
+    *   Typical expected value for Pre-FEC BER should be less than 1.2E-2.
+    *   Typical expected Q-value should be greater than 7 dB.

 **Note:** For min, max, and avg values, 10 second sampling is preferred.
 If